 Juvenile Indigent Defense Delivery System

 Arkansas provides counsel to indigent youth through a statewide Public Defender Commission that oversees indigent defense.
 Public defenders, who may serve part-time or full-time, are allocated to each county or judicial district.
 Ark.
-Code Ann. § 16-87-304(a)-(c).
-Each public defender is responsible for juvenile cases in his or her judicial district.
+Code Ann. § 16-87-304.
+Each public defender is responsible for youth cases in their judicial district.
 Ark.
-Code Ann. § 16-87-306(I)(A)(i).
+Code Ann. § 16-87-306(1)(A)(i).
 Private attorneys may be appointed when the public defender has a conflict of interest.
 Ark.
-Code Ann. § 16-87-307(a).
+Code Ann. § 16-87-307(a)(3).

 While the Commission has set detailed standards for indigent defense, Arkansas has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.

-Arkansas youth have a right to a trial by jury if the court finds that a juvenile will be treated as an extended juvenile jurisdiction offender.
+Arkansas youth have a right to a trial by jury if the court finds that a youth will be treated as an extended juvenile jurisdiction offender.
 Ark.
 Code Ann. § 9-27-503(d).

 Juvenile Court Rules

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 Arkansas does not have specific juvenile court rules at the state level, but Arkansas Supreme Court rules for other proceedings (such as the Rules of Criminal Procedure) may apply in juvenile court proceedings.
 In addition, local courts may have rules that apply to juvenile courts in that county or judicial district.

 Right to Counsel

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon or delineating that right.